 ✔Process performance and product quality monitoring conclusions

-✔Any steps are taken in response to past management reviews
+✔Any steps taken in response to past management reviews

 The management review system should identify appropriate actions, such as: